ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/checkBackupJobs
 >

 4\.
-Repeat steps 2 and 3 for all VMs that have backups enabled and have been migrated to the new vDC 5\.
-Disable Veeam Backup on the old vDC
+Repeat steps 2 and 3 for all VMs that have backups enabled and have been migrated to the new vDC.

+5\.
+Disable Veeam Backup on the old vDC.

 ##### **1.8 Inventory organisation (optional)**